bgord/knowledge/roadmap.md

 # Roadmap for 2019

 ## TypeScript (19/37)
+- How to type React input focus events?
-- How to type React form events?
+- How to type React select/checkbox events?
 - How to get keys of interface/type?
 - How TS works for spread/rest operator?
 - A types for a value that is null or a number?